roshnet/roshnet.github.io/about.md

 ### Set a meeting up!

-I'd be glad if you offer me a coffee, and discuss ideas about code, aliens, and whatnot.
+I'd be glad if you offer me a coffee, and discuss ideas about code, zombies, and whatnot (I'm a big Resident Evil fan).

-Or, if you've got this crazy idea that no one wants to hear, do feel free to contact me.
+Better, if you've got this crazy idea no one wants to hear about, you might wanna give me a try.

 #### Reach out to me
 - [by mail](mailto:roshan@programmer.net)